 - Very low minimum initial investment, of just $1,000.

-- The current dividend yield on the stREITwise REIT is 10% on an annual basis.
+- The current dividend yield on the Streitwise REIT is expected to be 8-9% on an annual basis.

 - Available to both accredited and non-accredited investors, but non-accredited investors are subject to some limitations.